 Christian Klemt, MSc PhD - Research Program Manager

 If you have any questions about the research program, please contact Christian at email@example.com.

 Amishi Jobanputra, MS - Clinical Research Manager

-Amishi joins the pediatric orthopedic surgery division as the Clinical Trials Manager.
+Amishi joins the pediatric orthopedic surgery division as the Clinical Research Manager.
 She has her Master’s in Biochemistry and has gathered experience working in quality control, quality assurance, pre-clinical research, and phase 1B to 4 clinical trials.
 She has been directly involved in developing various research studies and projects including investigator initiated studies (IND).
 She manages clinical research operations for the pediatric orthopaedic surgery division and works with research coordinators and PIs in study set up, feasibility, budgeting, regulatory, data management, sponsored trials and student/residents/fellow projects.